Here’s a look at the social media network Meta, formerly known as Facebook.

 Facebook introduced words such as “friending” to the lexicon.

-Timeline: February 4, 2004 - "The Facebook" is launched by Mark Zuckerberg, Dustin Moskovitz, Chris Hughes and Eduardo Saverin at Harvard University.
+February 4, 2004 - Facebook is launched by Mark Zuckerberg, Dustin Moskovitz, Chris Hughes and Eduardo Saverin at Harvard University, in Cambridge, Massachusetts.

-March 2004 - Students at Stanford, Columbia and Yale universities are allowed to join Harvard students on Facebook.
+March 1, 2004 - Students at Stanford, Columbia and Yale universities are allowed to join.

-September 20, 2005 - The company drops "the" from the name and becomes Facebook.
+September 20, 2005 - The company drops the “the” from the name and becomes Facebook.

-July 2007 - Former Harvard classmates Cameron and Tyler Winklevoss sue Zuckerberg, alleging that he stole the idea for Facebook from them.
+March 28, 2007 - Former Harvard classmates Cameron and Tyler Winklevoss sue Zuckerberg in federal court, alleging that he stole the idea for Facebook from them.
 The two sides later agree to a $65 million settlement.